ACerS Student Activities Committee (SAC)

 All Material Advantage Student Members are eligible to enter the contest.
 To enter the poster contest, submit your name, title of poster, and an abstract of no more than 100 words via email to Tricia Freshour.

-Deadline for undergraduate poster entries: October 11, 2013
+Deadline for undergraduate poster entries: To be determined

 Wright Patterson AFB